IMMC-UWaterloo/ARCGen/README.md

 Following arc-length reparameterization, all input signals will have the same number of points at the same normalized arc-length.
 If signal registration has been performed, the registered points will be used for statistical analysis.
 Statistical analysis is undertaken in a point-wise fashion at each normalized arc-length.
 This analysis assumes points are uncorrelated and distributed according to a two-dimensional normal distribution.
 Based on this assumption, an elliptical confidence region can be constructed at each normalized arc-length.
 The length of the major and minor axes of these ellipses are proportional to the standard deviation at each arc-length.
 However, unlike a one-dimensional confidence region, where a plus and minus one standard deviation region will account for 68% of variability, the same two-dimensional elliptical region only accounts for 38%.
 To control the size of the region based on variance, the quantile function of the chi-squared distribution at the desired variance or p-value can be used to scale the size of the ellipse (optional input option `EllipseKFact`).

 The characteristic average of the input signals is defined as the mean value at each normalized arc-length.
 The response corridors are the envelope of all ellipses.
 As there is no closed-form way of extracting this envelope, a marching-squares algorithm is used to extract this envelope numerically.
 Because the envelope is extracted numerically, it is important that the number of resampling points (`nResamplePoints`) are large enough to ensure that ellipses are sufficiently overlapped to provide a smooth, realistic envelope.
 Similarly, the resolution of the marching squares grid (`CorridorRes`) should be fine enough to capture the shape of the ellipses correctly.
 This last feature is similar to ensuring that the mesh of a finite element or computational fluid dynamics simulation is fine enough to resolve features.

-# References
-Hartlen & Cronin (202x) "Arc-length Re-parametrization and Signal Registration to Determine a Characteristic Average and Statistical Response Corridors of Biomechanical Data" is currently being prepared.

 # Change Log
 ## R2021d